dlinssen/sunbather/wiki/FAQ.md

 ## Can I run a Parker wind profile through Cloudy while using the isothermal temperature profile?

 Yes, you can pass the `-constantT` flag to `convergeT_parker.py` to simulate the Parker wind profile without converging on a nonisothermal temperature structure.
 This will save a _Cloudy_ simulation called "constantT" and the folder structure works the same way as for converged simulations: you again need to pass a `-dir` where the simulation is saved, and you can in principle use the same directory that you use for converged profiles (but you will need to pass the `-overwrite` flag if the converged nonisothermal simulation already exists - nothing will be overwritten in this case though!).

+## I forgot to specify for which species I want Cloudy output with the `-save_sp` argument.
+Do I need to run `convergeT_parker.py` again from scratch?

+You can use the `tools.insertden_Cloudy_in()` function to add species to a Cloudy simulation file and run it again, without having to go through the temperature convergence scheme again.
+If you want to do this for a grid of Parker wind models, you will have to set up a loop over the correct filepaths yourself.